Why do people so often

 hierarchical social structures.

-should obviously avoid voting for the right.
-If you are rich
+should avoid voting for the right.
+Moreover, if you are rich

 and want a better and fairer society, you should also avoid